 Something to Look Forward to: Yeah, you’ll see your significant other less than usual.
 Sometimes it can be weeks.
 But when it’s exam week and she’s coming to visit you for the weekend and telling you all week how much she can’t wait to see you, it’ll keep a smile on your face knowing that after all the hard work and coffees consumed, you get to spend a few blissful days of laziness, drinks, dinners, and some sweet, well-deserved action before getting back to the grind.

 Less Hangovers: You’ll have nights and weekends off.
 I love going out and drinking as much as anyone, but I can’t wake up at 8 a.m. after drinking all night and workout like I’m 18.
 In fact, I’m useless when I’m hungover.
-So sometimes, I like to stay in and cozy up on the couch with a good movie when I have a night free of studying.
-One of the best parts about having a girlfriend in med school is that you can have a good time shacking up in your apartment, cooking dinners, and watching movies on your couch for the weekend without doing so alone when you want to avoid the hangovers.
+So sometimes, I like to stay in and cozy up on the couch with a good movie when I have a night free from studying.
+One of the best parts about having a girlfriend in med school is that you can have a good time shacking up in your apartment, cooking dinners, and watching movies on your couch for the weekend without doing so alone when you want to avoid the nightlife and ensuing hangover.

 It ain’t all sunshine and rainbows, what are the drawbacks?